 How the Marital Adjustment Deduction Works

-The means test has two sections that allow you to deduct expenses from your income.
+There are two parts of the means test that allow you to deduct expenses from your income.
 If your allowable expenses are high enough, it is more likely that you will qualify for Chapter 7 bankruptcy.
 These two sections are:

-In Part V of the means test, you deduct normal household expenses, such as the mortgage payment for the house you live in, utilities, and groceries.
-You do not claim these as part of the marital deduction in Part IV, even if your non-filing spouse pays them.
+In Part 2 of the means test, you deduct normal household expenses, such as the mortgage payment for the house you live in, utilities, and groceries.
+You do not claim these as part of the marital deduction in Part 1, even if your non-filing spouse pays them.

 As a result of claiming the deduction, the amount of your spouse’s income that is used in the means test is reduced to just that portion that is actually used to contribute to paying the household expenses.

 (To learn about the different sections of the means test and the information you must provide, see Completing the Means Test (Form 22A) in Chapter 7 Bankruptcy.)

 Examples of Expenses that Might Qualify for the Marital Adjustment Deduction